If you’re looking for snowman activities for toddlers and preschoolers, I have a bunch, but I think my favourite is this simple snowman activity tray.

 while the youngest preferred working directly on the table-top.

 The middle hooligan loved simply collecting all of the bits and pieces and stacking and piling them in her tray.
+I love that she chose to explore and experiment with the pieces rather than build an actual snowman.

 There were so many choices to make when it came to colours, shapes and patterns so the girls really got to exercise their decision-making skills!